 - Report it.
 While it may be low on law enforcement's priority list, official documentation can serve as helpful evidence for you in an identity theft claim.

 - Log out.
-Gizmodo says that you should log out of email, social media and other online accounts.
+Log out of email, social media and other online accounts.
 Remember: Most apps have a feature to track where you last logged in from; this may prove to be helpful in your search for the missing device.